-Additionally, if you connect to a VPN chain (or double VPN) the multi encryption and the fact that data passes several servers slows down the Internet connection even more.
+Additionally, if you connect to a VPN chain (or double VPN), the multi encryption and the fact that data passes several servers slow down the Internet connection even more.

 Although privacy and security are normally primary considerations when choosing a VPN, fast speed is also crucial.
 It would not be good to splurge on a high-speed internet package only to find that the VPN pulls it down dramatically.

 Testing the VPN speed is easy and you should do it during the free VPN trial or in the moneyback guarantee time interval.
 If you find the VPN performance unsuitable for your needs you may ask for a refund.

 While using VPNs, follow the tips listed above to ensure you get the best possible speed available.